Falsification of Cyber-Physical Systems using Bayesian Optimization: Benchmark Problems

-\paragraph{\textbf{Neural Network Controller (NN)}} This benchmark example has a reference value $1 \leq \mathit{Ref} \leq 3$ for the position~\cite{MATLAB:2020} as input.
-For Instance~1 of this example, the input signal needs discontinuities to be at least 3 time-units long, 12 segments, while Instance~2 requires exactly 3 constant segments.
+\paragraph{\textbf{Neural Network Controller (NN)}} This benchmark problem has a reference value $1 \leq \mathit{Ref} \leq 3$ for the position~\cite{MATLAB:2020} as input.
+For Instance~1 of this problem, the input signal needs discontinuities to be at least 3 time-units long, 12 segments, while Instance~2 requires exactly 3 constant segments.

 \paragraph{\textbf{Aircraft Ground Collision Avoidance System (F16)}} The system~\cite{Frehse2018} is required to start with initial conditions $0.2\pi \leq roll \leq 0.2833\pi$, $−0.5\pi \leq pitch \leq −0.54\pi$, and $0.25\pi \leq yaw \leq 0.375\pi$.